telerik/blazor-docs/components/grid/toolbar.md

 The grid provides a toolbar where you can add a variety of actions that are not tied to a concrete row.

-To use a toolbar, define the `GridToolBar` tag of the grid.
+To use a toolbar, define the `GridToolBarTemplate` tag of the grid.
 In it, you can use arbitrary HTML and components to get the desired layout, and also `GridCommandButton` instances in (you can read more about the features available in those buttons in the [Command Column]({%slug components/grid/columns/command%}) article).

 >note The toolbar is not associated with an item from the data source.
 The `Item` field on the click event handler argument of a `GridCommandButton` will always be `null` and the `Edit`, `Update`, `Cancel` commands do not work with it.